zenite-docs/zenite-docs.github.io/server/information.md

 You can use the root credentials to connect to the database server as root user with CLI or graphical clients (such as [MySQL Workbench](https://www.mysql.com/products/workbench/), [pgAdmin](https://www.pgadmin.org/), [Robo 3T](https://robomongo.org/) etc.):

-* Root username - the root user that has root access on the server.
+* Administrator username - the administrator user that has root access on the server.
 Use this user to access your server initially.
-* Initial root password - the initial root user password.
+* Initial administrator password - the initial administrator user password.

-For security purposes, it is recommended to change your initial root account password.
+For security purposes, it is recommended to change your initial administrator account password.
+Learn more in [Database credentials](server/credentials.md).